Metric vs US Cup: Why Results Differ

 If the recipe is mostly liquid, mL is usually the cleanest path.
 It is easy to reproduce and avoids the Metric-versus-US question completely.
 If the recipe is flour-heavy or sensitive, grams are even better because they solve both the cup-standard issue and the packing issue that comes with dry ingredients.

 For baking especially, weight gives you fewer surprises.
 If you want the fuller explanation behind that, the guide on why weight beats volume walks through the flour-and-sugar side of the problem with real examples.
-If you want concrete support examples rather than the main explainer, continue to US vs Metric Cup: Practical Recipe Examples.
+If you already understand the main rule here and want worked kitchen examples next, continue to US vs Metric Cup: Practical Recipe Examples.

 Quick FAQ